1951 - 1952 - 1953 - 1954 - 1955 - 1956 - 1957 - 1958 - 1959

 America's Happiest Town for Lancashire Evening Post, England.
 The article was posted and discussed March 22, 2018 on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+Archived group on Facebook.

 1953, November 21 - the former Methodist Hospital moved into the new Parkview Hospital on the southeast corner of Randalia and State Boulevard.

 Back to top

 1954 - Longtime Fort Wayne Mayor Harry Baals dies in office. and Azar's opens its first Big Boy restaurant in Fort Wayne.
 Copied from the 1950-1959 Timeline of the decadefrom the Fort Wayne History Stories about time periods archives of The News-Sentinel newspaper.

 1954 - the concept of TV dinners was introduced.
 View a Swanson TV dinner plate on American History Museum.

 1954 - publication of Home life in early Indiana (1954) - Vogel, William Frederick, 1884- Archive.org.

 1954, January 1 - photo of the members of the Polar Bear Club take a dip in the icy St. Joseph River for their annual New Year's Day swim.
 Posted January 1, 2019 by The Journal Gazette newspaperon Twitter.

 1954, February 23 - Dr. Jonas Salk gave the first polio vaccine during field trials to children in Pittsburgh, Pennsylvania.
 The vaccine was produced by Eli Lily and Company in Indianapolis.
 From February 23, 2016 post by Indiana Historical Bureau on Facebook.